From Fair Decision Making to Social Equality: Model

 Throughout this paper, the total population is divided into two groups indexed by the variable $G$: group $G=A$ which constitutes the $g_A$ fraction and group $G=B$ the $g_B= 1- g_A$ fraction.
 The limitation to only two groups simplifies the exposition yet maintains the essence of the problem.

 One can conceptually think of each individual in either group as having some attribute $\theta \in \Theta$ that bears information about qualification.
 For example in a college admission scenario the attribute $\theta$ can be: $[\text{GPA, SAT, Letters of recommendation}]$.
 This attribute is thought to provide a complete description in this context.
 In what follows, $\theta$ is implicitly mapped through an estimator $F: \theta \to \lbrace0,1\rbrace$ to a crisp evaluation of qualification: say $v=1$ if qualified and $v=0$ otherwise.
 The assumption is that this binary classification is sufficient to characterize the utility that the individual would bring.
 This is compatible with the work on statistical discrimination \cite{coate1993will,hu2018short}.
-An alternative way to reach this model is to first consider a more general multiclass characterization and then show that a threshold policy is optimal with respect to utility and societal improvement, as was done in \cite{pmlr-v80-liu18c}.
+An alternative way to reach this model is to first consider a more general multiple class characterization and then show that a threshold policy is optimal with respect to utility and societal improvement, as was done in \cite{pmlr-v80-liu18c}.
 This again indicates that a binary characterization, i.e. above and below the threshold, is often sufficient.
 For the example of admissions, one can think of $v=1$ as indicating an individual likely to be successful in college.

-Let the distribution of evaluations $V=v$ in group $G=j$ be denoted by $\pi(\cdot|G=j)$.
+We denote the distribution of evaluations $V=v$ in group $G=j$ by $\pi(\cdot|G=j)$.
 This probability distribution is the \emph{qualification profile} of group $G=j$.
 Instead of tracking individuals, it is more natural to study changes in the population in terms of the qualification profiles of groups.
 For example, in college admissions it is not the same students that would change their qualifications in response to admission policies, but rather those of the next application cycle.